BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **4\.
 Symlinking**

-For you to not have to repack your mod every time you make a change, you can symlink your folders.
-While symlinking is optional, it is highly recommended.
-However you can follow this guide without this step.
-This will require you to exit the game, repack your mod and relaunch the game after you have made changes to see their effects.
+Every time you make a change to your mod, you have to exit the game, repack your mod, and launch the game again to see the effect.
+Symlinking is optional, although highly recommended, as it allows you conveniently avoid the aforementioned steps aka hot load your mod.

 ### 1\.
 Setting up the Symlink

 The following instructions are for Windows.
 On Linux, simply use `ln -s <workspace> <game files>`